Karoly-Git/name-day-backend/README.md

 The API will be available at:
 http://localhost:8000/

-You can override the port using a .env file:
+You can override the port using a .env file like:
 PORT=3000

 Deployment